-- ᵃ TRIR = Incidents x 200,000 / Work Hours
+- ᵃ TRIR = Incidents x 200,000 / Work Hours.

-While we strive to maintain a stable contractor workforce, we will stop working with vendors who don’t meet our expectations and performance requirements.
+We hold suppliers accountable for executing our required Life Critical Expectations training and safety orientation programs, complying with our safety policies and adhering to our contractor management plans.
+While we strive to maintain a stable contractor workforce, we will stop working with vendors who don’t meet our HES expectations and performance requirements.

-In addition, Marathon Oil partnered with ISNetworld to develop and pilot new technology to track contractor safety accountability, and subsequently launched the persona non grata process.
-Under this process, individuals who don’t complete our required online safety orientation and Life Critical Expectations courses, who fail to follow our drug and alcohol policy, or who knowingly violate our Life Critical Expectations are indicated by a red flag in ISNetworld.
-Contractors aren’t allowed to perform life critical work onsite if the red flag appears when their badge is scanned at a Marathon Oil location.
+We also continued to enforce our contractor safety requirement process, which bars individuals from working on all Marathon Oil locations if they fail to follow our drug and alcohol policy, or knowingly violate our Life Critical Expectations.
+These individuals are identified by a red flag in ISNetworld, and contractors aren’t allowed to perform work onsite if the red flag appears when their badge is scanned at a Marathon Oil location.

 How are we doing?

 Your opinion matters.
 Please take a moment to let us know how useful you find the content on this page.

 If you’d like to give us your feedback on the entire report, please fill out the complete survey for the 2020 report.